 In Pakistan, Geo TV reporter Benazir Shah was harassed and abused online over a prolonged period - "especially [by] government officials" which triggered pile-ons - for investigating the government's response to COVID-19.
-She said she had to shut down her Twitter account because of the pile-on, and she was threatened with a defamation lawsuit after she took her complaint to the National Assembly.
+She said she had to shut down her Twitter account because of the pile-on, 96 and she was threatened with a defamation lawsuit after she took her complaint to the National Assembly.
+97 ix.
+Investigative reporting as a lightning rod for attacks

 Women journalists lodging official complaints about online violence are sometimes exposed to legal harassment in response, she said.
-In this climate, Shah signed an 'anti-digital violence' statement along with 165 other Pakistani journalists in 2020 which was largely met with silence, she said (CFWIJ, 2020).
+In this climate, Shah signed an 'anti-digital violence' statement98 along with 165 other Pakistani journalists in 2020 which was largely met with silence, she said (CFWIJ, 2020).